‘Traditional Graffiti’ is the exciting roots music band that has evolved out of

 Emigrating to Australia in 1988 Nigel has performed with several Sydney based folk bands as well as being a solo performer.
 A chance to play with the Wheeze & Suck

 Band appeared in late 1999 when they were short a man or two for some gigs – and Nigel jumped at the chance to play the sort of driving traditional and contemporary songs and tunes of his heritage.

 Nigel’s musical influences include English guitar finger style players and singers Dave Evans, Nic Jones & Martin Simpson.
 Nigel plays a Mandolin and Appalachian Dulcimer made by Peter Coombe of Canberra, and a Cello Mandolin made by David Oddy in the UK.
 This latter instrument in particular helped provide the driving rhythms in the Wheezers’ line up, and now does the same for Traditional Graffiti.

-A calming influence, Muddy is not a noted ‘Toper’.
-But he is also 50% part of the guitar duo, Cap in Hand.
+A calming influence, Muddy is also 50% part of the guitar duo, Cap in Hand.